volodymyrhudyma/blog/content/blog/2020-05-27-optional-chaining-in-javascript.md

 ---
 title: Optional chaining in JavaScript
+teaser: When dealing with complex objects or API responses it is a common thing to access nested properties.
+In order to make sure the property is reachable without any errors being thrown, we have to make sure each of it's parent properties exists...
 date: 2020-05-27T02:39:48.934Z
 ---
 When dealing with complex objects or API responses it's common thing to access nested properties.